OctopusDeploy/docs/docs/projects/version-control/index.md

 The config-as-code EAP adds support for configuring Octopus projects with the details of a Git repository.
 For the EAP, this is the _deployment process_ which is version-controlled.

 It was important to us that the Octopus UI remain fully functional for version-controlled projects, and it has.
 You can continue to use the UI exactly as you always have, but with an additional super-power: Git branches are now exposed in the UI, allowing editing the deployment process on any branch via the UI.
-If you type the name of a branch that does not exist in your repository, you will see an option to create that branch, and this is possible when committing your changes as well.
+If you type the name of a branch that doesn't exist in your repository, you’ll see an option to create that branch.
+This option is available when committing changes to your deployment process too.

 ![Branch-switcher UI](branch-switcher-ui.png "width=500")